kieuphuong232/reproducibility-PADS-2025/README.md

 ### Medium-scale experiments

-To plot Figure 9, we need to run the DEv-CF model and IDM model to collect the output data, then plot the figure.
+To plot Figure 9, follow these steps to run the DEv-CF model and IDM model to collect the output data then generate the figure.

 #### 1. Run Java project

-1. Go to `CFM/20km/DEv-CF` folder, open the Terminal.
+1. Open the Terminal and avigate to the project directory: `CFM/20km/DEv-CF`

-2. Change the permission to make file executable: `chmod +x script.sh` then run the script to execute the DEv-CF project: `./script.sh`
+2. Change file permission: `chmod +x script.sh`

+3. Execute the script to start the simultion: `./script.sh`

-The simulation of 10,000 vehicles moving on a 20km-road was executed.
-The results show on Terminal:
+The simulation of 10,000 vehicles on a 20km-road was executed.
+The results display on Terminal: